Assistance programs Waterloo and Black Hawk County.

 Below you will find how to get help paying rent, utility and heating bills, health care, and other financial assistance programs in Waterloo and Black Hawk County Iowa.
-Numerous non-profit agencies, charities, and government programs can provide help, including free stuff as well as emergency financial aid, to the low income and others in need of help.
+Numerous non-profit agencies, charities, churches and government programs can provide help, including free stuff as well as emergency financial aid, to the low income and others in need of help.

 Eastside Ministerial Alliance (EMA) - This Waterloo Iowa agency may be able to provide financial assistance to persons and families that are facing an eviction.
 Other resources, such as food or grants for heating bills, may be arranged.
 Call (319) 235-5580, or learn more on Eastside Ministerial Alliance.